CephalofairGames/merc-packs-faq/index.md

 ## <a name="page_0" class="page-number">0.0</a> Introduction

-This is the official FAQ for Frosthaven.
+This is the official FAQ for Gloomhaven Second Edition.
 It will be continuously updated as more questions are added and existing answers are clarified.
 I may end up changing some headings, adding subheadings, moving questions to more appropriate areas, etc. Please use your in-browser Find function to locate answers to specific questions.
-The previous [FAQ on the BoardGameGeek Frosthaven forum](https://boardgamegeek.com/thread/3001013/official-faq-for-frosthaven-no-rules-questions-ple) will no longer be updated, but that thread can still be used to notify me of necessary FAQ entries.
-When possible or necessary, I will also post changelogs with explanations in that thread.

-Why github and not BoardGameGeek?
-Primarily, because github can be edited by multiple Cephalofair accounts, not just my personal forum account.
-Github also allows for features we've been sorely missing, like direct linking to sections, a clickable table of contents, richer formatting, and built-in version tracking.
-It has worked excellently for the [Buttons & Bugs Living Rules](https://cephalofairgames.github.io/bnb-rules/), and it seemed sensible to put Official FAQs here, as well.

 ![divider](/assets/images/divider2.png)

 ### 0.1 Spoilers

 I follow official spoiler rules in this FAQ.
-I will spoiler-tag all locked content, and refer to locked game contents by their locked class nickname, envelope/building number, scenario number, or item number.
-Note that starting buildings, all cards for starter classes (including higher level cards), scenarios 0-1, Personal Quests 01-10, starting items, and abilities/statistics for common monsters are not spoilers, and will not be treated as such.
+I will spoiler-tag all locked content, and refer to locked game contents by their locked class nickname, envelope symbol, scenario number, or item number.
+Note that all cards for starter classes (including higher level cards), scenarios 0-1, Personal Quests 01-10, starting items, and abilities/statistics for common monsters are not spoilers, and will not be treated as such.
 Please note that your in-browser Find function can also find words behind spoiler tags on this page.

 ![divider](/assets/images/divider2.png)

 ### 0.2 About Me

 I am Bill (or dwarf74 in most places).
-I was a lead playtester for Frosthaven, and am currently a moderator of Reddit’s /r/Gloomhaven.
-I am altogether too active in Frosthaven fan communities, and I am kind of obsessive about writing guides and making lists for games I love, so Cephalofair decided to bring me on to maintain this FAQ.
-I'd like to give special thanks to general_cgo, gripeaway, and Nikki Valens for their help.
+I also maintain the Frosthaven FAQ, and am currently a moderator of Reddit’s /r/Gloomhaven.
+I am altogether too active in Gloomhaven fan communities, and I am kind of obsessive about writing guides and making lists for games I love, so Cephalofair decided to bring me on to maintain this FAQ.
+I'd like to give special thanks to general_cgo, gripeaway, themris, and Nikki Valens for their help.

 ![divider](/assets/images/divider2.png)